 Mary Meeker (1959-present)

-Mary Meeker is an American venture capitalist and former Wall Street securities analyst who specialises in the Internet and new technologies.
+Mary Meeker is an American venture capitalist and former Wall Street securities analyst who specializes in the Internet and new technologies.
 A partner at Kleiner Perkin Caufield & Byer, Meeker has been called an internet oracle thanks in part to her piece “The Internet Report” that she wrote for Morgan Stanley in 1995.
 Since then, Meeker has been involved in many of the big investments and acquisitions of recent times, as well as investing in new investments such as Spotify and Groupon.

 - Photo credit: smartphotostock.com